 When no Will exists, disputes often arise and these arguments are often fought in Court.
 Legal costs are expensive and will usually come out of the estate, so this will reduce the amount that your loved ones end up receiving.

 To avoid unnecessary disagreements, confusion, legal battles, fees, delays and family feuds – get a Will!
 Writing a Will is the best thing you can do to minimise the additional stress on your family and friends who will already be experiencing the pain of losing you.
+A Bare Will Kit allows you to create your legally binding Will online in minutes.

 This article answers the most common questions relating to dying intestate – where someone has passed without a valid Will including: